 Let’s Talk Turkey About Gobbling on Thanksgiving!

-A registered dietician has some valuable tips on what to do in the Eat-A-Thon holiday season that kicks off with Thanksgiving dinner and lasts until New Year’s Day.
-Studies show the average American gains two pounds during the holiday stretch in a typical year.
+A registered dietitian has some valuable tips on what to do in the Eat-A-Thon holiday season that kicks off with Thanksgiving dinner and lasts until New Year’s Day.
+Studies show the average American can gain up to two pounds during the holiday stretch.

 Oh no, waist-watchers: here comes Thanksgiving dinner, the Big Kahuna of diet-busting meals!
 It is the unofficial beginning of The Great American Eat-a-Thon, the weeks between Thanksgiving and New Year’s Day.
 Studies have even been done about the phenomenon: the average American gains a pound or two during this food free-for-all.
 It doesn’t sound like much, but a lifetime of overeating during the holidays can really put on unwanted pounds and affect your health.